The fastest mainstream SSD around, just not necessarily one to shake the solid state world.

 The Samsung 850 EVO is the latest in its affordable line of performance SSDs and shows Samsung's desire to push the solid state game along, even at the lower end of the price/performance stack.

 When it comes to solid state drives Samsung has really nailed its colours to the mast; it's going to be first to market with new technologies, it's going to aggressively drive pricing down and it's going to do it all alone.

-To that end, the Samsung 850 Pro was the first consumer SSD to arrive on the scene with 3D stacked memory making up its various capacities.
-The Samsung 850 EVO follows this trend, using another spin of the V-NAND technology for it's more price-conscious range of SSDs.
-And, as is its wont, Samsung is purely using its own technology - its own memory and controllers - for its drives.
+To that end, the Samsung 850 Pro was the first consumer SSD to show up with 3D stacked memory making up its various components.
+The Samsung 850 Evo does this as well, using a new spin of the V-NAND tech for its more affordable range of SSDs.
+And, when we say affordable, we mean it – it’s one of the most value-minded SSDs on the market today.

-The literal idea of stacked memory is to pile NAND chips on top of each other, with through-silicon vias (TSV) providing connections down directly through the stack.
-This helps boost the bandwidth, as the connections are physically closer, but also means higher capacity drives can be made without relying on the ever-shrinking of NAND modules which make up our SSDs.
+This new line of SSDs uses a new generation of 3D V-NAND that revolves around piling chips on top of each other, with ‘through silicon vias’ (TSV), which provides connections directly through the stack.
+This helps boost the bandwidth, as the connections are physically closer, but also means higher capacity drives are more affordable – they can be made without relying on the ever-shrinking of the NAND modules that make up SSDs.

 Now, that's not the highest density NAND you'll find in today's drives - both Crucial and Intel are throwing out drives with 128Gbit density NAND in them and have partnered up to create their own 256Gbit 3D NAND for 2015 - but the difference is Samsung is only using 40nm silicon to get there.